 - His name is Jesus.

-Since becoming a full-time pastor of what is now a quite considerable church, I have earned an undergraduate theological qualification from the Baptist Theological College of Southern Africa and post-graduate degrees from two United States institutions.
-I was awarded the Doctor of Theology in Systematic Theology from the University of Zululand in 2000.
+After becoming a pastor of what is now a quite considerable church, I earned an undergraduate theological qualification from the Baptist Theological College of Southern Africa and post-graduate degrees from two United States institutions.
+I was also awarded the Doctor of Theology in Systematic Theology from the University of Zululand in 2000.

 I am a passionate champion of the Christocentric or Christ-centred Principle, an approach to biblical interpretation and theological construction that emphasises the centrality of Jesus